indianajohn/web-geo-viewer/docs/README.md

 clicking "remove."
 The viewer will do its best to associate textures and metadata files with the appropriate mesh.

+This viewer doesn't upload any data at all.
+It's all done in the memory of the browser.

 Supported formats
 -----------------
 * OBJ files, MTL files.
 Load the OBJ, MTL, and any texture the MTL refers to via the